2017 December 3 to 12 – Sold Out

 Airport transfers will be provided on the last day based on flight times via Dar Es Salaam or Addis Ababa.

 Egypt has enchanted visitors throughout history and our gay Egypt tour is no exception.
 The riches of antiquity are our destination and our backdrop as we cruise through the land of the pharaohs.
-If you join Tanzania plus Egypt, you’re eligible for a discount!
-Contact us for details.

 Price includes: Arrival and departure transfers between Kilimanjaro Airport and our Arusha lodge; Deluxe Serena Lodges and tented camps throughout the journey; American breakfast in Arusha, then all meals while on safari in Tanzania; Transportation between lodges in comfortable vehicles; Light aircraft flight from the Serengeti to Arusha at end of tour; Numerous game drives in private 4×4 vehicles driven by naturalist driver-guides; Complimentary bottled water in vehicles and during meals; Professional naturalist accompanying the group (with a minimum of six travelers); Professional Hanns Ebensten Travel tour director (with minimum participation); All applicable lodging taxes and gratuities for baggage handling; All park entry fees; Complimentary baggage tags.
 HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.